 Applicants will be evaluated based on their statement of interest and GPA.
 Prior research experience is preferred but not required.
 NC State is an equal opportunity employer and encourages applications from underrepresented groups, including minorities and people with disabilities.

 How to apply for the REU program

-The application requires uploading a personal statement.
-Please have this ready prior to filling out the application form.
-Draft a short personal statement indicating your career and educational goals, why you are interested in science and research, and why you think this research experience would benefit you.
+The application requires that you upload a resume and provide a short personal statement indicating your career and educational goals, why you are interested in science and research, and why you think this research experience would benefit you.
 Include any laboratory skills, research experience, awards, honors, or extracurricular activities you would like us to know about.
 Please also discuss preferred areas of research based on our four core areas:

 - Analytical development